What foods should you avoid while taking metformin?

 While metformin is a diabetes drug, it’s also used off-label to treat obesity.
 Saturated fats can increase inflammation and make it harder to lose weight.
 So even as metformin works to help you lose weight, saturated fats can counter that effort and make it tougher for it to perform optimally.

 Red meat and dairy products—like milk, cheese, and butter—are popular sources of saturated fats.
-These aren’t foods to avoid while taking metformin altogether but focus on lean proteins—like turkey, fish, and tofu to increase metformin’s efficacy.
+These aren’t foods to avoid while taking metformin altogether, but focus on lean proteins—like turkey, fish, and tofu to increase the benefits of metformin.

 Trans fat can happen naturally in some foods and be added to others.
 It raises cholesterol, causes inflammation, and increases the risk of heart disease.
 Baked goods and fast and fried foods can all contain trans fat, making these foods to avoid while taking metformin.
 So be on the lookout for it by checking nutritional labels when buying groceries or eating out.